Digital Marketing Strategies and Ideas for Startups in 2023

 B2B customers typically use six different channels in their buying journey.
 Almost two-thirds of them will be frustrated by their experiences.

 Since you’re now in the business of ‘delighting’ your customers, you’ll want to upgrade your methods wherever you have a point of contact with your customers and leads.
-This can be done through ‘marketing automation’.
+Marketing automation should be a part of your digital making strategy for your startup.

 In essence, what you’re doing is transforming your business into one that’s customer-focused.
 B2B buyers want the following: